lloistborn/ldpc-img/README.md

 ```sh
 $ (myvenv) ~$ python -m pip install django
 ```
-Runserver - Check where ever you find file manage.py
+Runserver - find out where ever you find file manage.py then run it like so
 ```sh
 $ (myvenv) ~$ python manage.py runserver
 ```